Your lawyer must give you a bill before they ask you to pay your account.

 If your concerns are about your own lawyer that you have engaged to represent you in an estate matter, then you can lodge a costs dispute complaint.

 If your concerns are about a lawyer acting as the executor we can only consider conduct-related issues.
-For example, if he lawyer is taking both a commission from the estate and charging legal costs to distribute the estate when they are not entitled to.
+For example, if the lawyer is taking both a commission from the estate and charging legal costs to distribute the estate when they are not entitled to.